 NHRA upped that rating to 290 for stock drag race classification, and the insurance industry slapped a 325 hp number on it.
 The fact that it could outrun all matter of big-block cars made it clear that all of those numbers might still have been low.
 This engine is considered to be the finest small block V8 of the era; certainly the Z-28’s 302 (rated at 290 hp) made more power at its top end, but it had a radical mechanical cam that made little torque and power in the lower rev band, negating much of its prowess on the race track.
 The 340 was unquestionably the best all-round V8 of the pony car class of its time.
 It was tractable down low, yet would eagerly turn 6000 rpm at every shift without complaint.

-Probably our vintage car magazine poster has a review of the Formula 340 S (or two) for us soon; I remember vividly reading the superlatives heaped upon it in the buff books.
-The combination of the best chassis with the best engine made it into a formidable giant killer with the ability to shut down not only the direct competition, but the best cars Europe had on tap too.
+I vividly remember reading the superlatives heaped upon it in the buff books.
+The combination of the excellent chassis with the 340 made it into a formidable giant killer with the ability to shut down not only the direct competition, but the best cars Europe had on tap too.
 A Formula 340 Barracuda four speed was right at the top of my wish list in 1968, along with the new BMW 2800.
 And they’re both still up there.
 Nothing has diminished the appeal of this exceptional car; without question the most capable American car of its time.

 Which puts it in the same league as the 1965 Corvair, another dud in the marketplace.
 I called that “The Best European Car Ever Made In America“.
 Which makes the Barracuda Formula 340 the best American Car Made in America; well, at least in its time, which was short.